Case Interview Examples: 100+ Free Practice Cases (2026)

 Case Interview Courses

-Online courses are more expensive than books (typically $200 to $400) but offer faster learning through video instruction and structured practice.
-If you want a single resource to learn the best case strategies efficiently, check out our case interview course.
-It includes 70+ video lessons and 20 full-length practice cases based on real consulting interviews.
+Online courses cost more than books, typically $200 to $400, but offer faster learning through video instruction and structured practice.
+If you want a single resource to learn the best case strategies efficiently, my case interview course includes 70+ video lessons and 20 full-length practice cases based on real consulting interviews.

 Case Interview Coaching